vaadin-miki/vaadin-elements/README.md

 There is plenty of limitations at the moment and pretty much anything can change.
 For issues not listed here, file an issue.

 Major limitations:

 * An object passed to the grid or combo box must have a valid `to_json` implementation.
-* The controller code is polluted with elements code.
-Issue #3, when implemented, will move all code related to elements to the view.

 ## Development